tq-bit/qache/readme.md

 npm install @tq-bit/qache
 ```

-You can then import it into your project:
+You can then import the module into your project:

 ```js
 // Using ES6 modules: